 We wear various fiduciary hats for our clients: Trustee, Agent under Power of Attorney, Personal Representative, and Conservator and/or Guardian.
 In these cases, we have more of an ongoing role than just being legal counsel: we take care of big and small issues for seniors, individuals with disabilities, and their loved ones.

 The extent of our involvement depends on the client’s needs and the role we’ve been assigned.
 For some, we take care of mail and bill-paying.
 We can act as a local liaison to keep family members up to date on how a loved one is faring.
 We can be a go-between for tax preparation.
 Sometimes we have to do unusual tasks like sell the car, re-home the pet, or arrange for caregivers to come to the house.
 We can serve as Agent under Power of Attorney for either medical or financial needs (or both) in the event a client becomes incapacitated.
 We can be hired, or appointed by the Court, to serve as Guardian and/or Conservator for someone who is unable to advocate for him- or herself.
 (Guardianships are to assist with personal needs like medical decisions and housing needs; Conservatorships are for financial affairs like paying bills and opening accounts.)
 We can advise Personal Representatives, or serve as PR ourselves, for an estate after someone has passed away.
 For our clients with trusts, we can be hired to serve as Trustee, alone or in conjunction with another person.
 As a disinterested party, we are able to be impartial, plus we also bring investment knowledge and management expertise.

 We bring expertise in:

 - appropriate distributions

 - Fiduciary Duty

-- the Uniform Trust Code
+- Uniform Trust Code

-- fair market value
+- fair market value and cost basis considerations

 - income versus principal allocation